winoza/companion/README.md

 Socket.io

 ## User Story
-As a -insert app name-  user, I want to be able to create or log in to my own account.
-I want to be able to add my own post- an image with a caption.
-I want to be able to access and view the latest posts from accounts that I follow.
-It would also be nice if I could follow my favorite users, like their post, comment on posts, and direct message them.
+As a companion user, I want to be able to create or log in to my own account.
+I want to be able to add my own post an image with a caption.
+I want to be able to access the latest posts from accounts that I search as well as leave a like and comment.